Self-pollination…cross-pollination…pollination by hand. Sounds a little technical? Not necessarily.

 Pollinating Philodendron

-In a Philodendron, there are male and female parts in one flower and the plants are not designed to self-pollinate.
-This is achieved by the male and female parts not being active at the same time.
+In a Philodendron, male and female parts are in one flower, and the plants are not designed to self-pollinate.
+This is achieved by the male and female parts not being active simultaneously.

-The pistillate section (female) portion of the plant will begin its cycle and open for pollination a full 48 hours before the male part is active – and closes before the male cycle begins.
+The plant’s pistillate section (female) portion will begin its cycle and open for pollination a full 48 hours before the male part is active – and closes before the male cycle begins.

-In the wild, a scarab beetle gathers the pollen from plant 1 on its body.
+In the wild, a scarab beetle gathers the pollen from plant one on its body.
 It then moves through some other plants.

-A Philodendron plant can be pollinated from its own pollen, but only if there are two separate flowers on the plant – and Philodendron only produce one flower at a time.
+A Philodendron plant can be pollinated from its pollen, but only if there are two separate flowers on the plant – and Philodendron only produces one flower at a time.

 This is where you come in: you will need to take a hand in pollinating your Philodendron if you want it to procreate.